 1. Visual.
 The best way to check the quality of a fillet is simply to look at it, perhaps even using a 10X magnifier.
 Is the fillet concave in shape?
 Does it go completely around the joint?
 Is it clean and smooth or is it filled with porosity or cracks?

-NOTE: Be very careful about specifying number of voids per linear inch (cm), or specifying size of each void etc. This practice can be a trap, and could result in the rejection of parts that might otherwise be perfectly fine.
-The fact that a fillet might have three (3) bubbles at its surface in a one inch length instead of only two (2) allowed bubbles, has nothing to do with the quality of the BFM that has flowed inside of the brazed joint.
+NOTE: Be very careful about specifying the number of voids per linear inch (cm), or specifying the size of each void, etc. This practice can be a trap and could result in the rejection of parts that might otherwise be perfectly fine.
+The fact that a fillet might have three (3) bubbles at its surface in a one-inch length instead of only two (2) allowed bubbles, has nothing to do with the quality of the BFM that has flowed inside of the brazed joint.
 It also calls, once again, for a lot of extra inspection time to do these external fillet measurements, when what’s happening inside the brazed joint is actually more important.